Calvin and Hobbes by Bill Watterson for April 06, 2013

 11. Dusty solo lighter background

-dustspecks Premium Member about 11 years ago
+dustspecks Premium Member over 11 years ago

 The truth hurts!